harness/developer-hub/docs/platform/git-experience/configure-git-experience-for-harness-entities.md

 ## Add a remote pipeline

 This quickstart explains how to add a pipeline and sync it with your Git repo.
 This is called the Remote option.
-To add an inline pipeline, see **Remote** option.
+To add a remote pipeline, see **Remote** option.
 To add an inline pipeline, see [Create a Pipeline](../pipelines/add-a-stage.md#step-1-create-a-pipeline).

 In your Project, click **Pipelines** and then click **Create a Pipeline**.
 The **Create New Pipeline** settings appear.